 Pocket wifi and other alternatives

-If you’re looking for a fairly short rental, Ninja Wifi is an excellent choice (and cheapo readers get a 30% discount).
+If you’re looking for a very short rental, Ninja Wifi is an excellent choice (and cheapo readers get a 30% discount).
 If you’re after something longer term, check out these other wifi router rental options.

 You can also go full-on cheapo and rely exclusively on the free wifi offered in various cafes and public spaces in Tokyo.
 Or go low-tech and become a digital hermit.
 But then how would you check out all the other awesome content on our site?